 As you work your way through this book, if you find yourself feeling frustration toward your spouse, recognize that God can use this for your good.
 Romans 8:28 says, “We know that all things work together for good to those who love God, to those who are the called according to His purpose.”
-This can apply to marriage problems too.
+This can apply to Christian marital problems too.
 God is calling your attention to the areas in which you need to improve, and the best way to help each other grow is to be willing to ask each other tough questions.

 For example, a husband might say, “Outside of the Lord Himself, do you feel like you are taking second place to anything in my life?”
 If a wife answers that she does not feel she is the supreme priority in her husband’s life, the husband should not try to talk her out of the way she feels or persuade her to see things differently.